Mothcam/Mothcam/README_beginners.md

 ```
 syncthing
 ```
 After the initial run, use ctrl+c to kill the application.
-Type
+To start editing syncthing's configuration file type
 ```
 cd ~
 nano ~/.config/syncthing/config.xml
 ```
-to start editing the config file.
-In the config file, replace "< address >127.0.0.1:8384< / address >" in row 46 with the following. ctrl + / can be used to jump to this row.
+In the config file jump to line 46 using ctrl + / and replace "< address >127.0.0.1:8384< / address >" with the following
 ```
 <address>0.0.0.0:8384</address>
 ```